Gun Control Research

 The total number of guns in the US is very hard to estimate because not all guns require registration and because of the large number of illegal guns in circulation.

 Furthermore, some experts estimate that the real total exceeds these numbers materially.
-They point to the fact that every year the police recover about 84,000 illegal handguns.
-An expert with the Giffords Law Center reported that at any time, the actual number of illegal handguns in the US could be as high as 40 times this number.
-According to the Small Arms Survey, registration data account for only about 12% of the global total.
+They point to the fact that US law enforcement agencies submitted over 460,000 crime guns for tracing in 2021.
+According to the Small Arms Survey report, registration data account for only about 12% of guns owned by civilians globally.

 Who owns guns in the US?

-Demographically, 36% of whites, 24% of blacks, and 15% of Hispanics report that they are gun owners.
-Men are three times as likely as women (37% vs. 12%) to own a gun; gun owners overall are disproportionately male, white, non-urban, and from the South.
+According to Pew Research 2024, demographically, 38% of White Americans own a gun, compared with 24% of Blacks, 20% of Hispanics, and 10% of Asians.
+Men are 1.66 times as likely as women (40% vs 25%) to own a gun; gun owners overall are disproportionately male, White, non-urban, and from the South.

-Based on the latest data available, the ATF estimates that nearly 10 million guns of all kinds were produced and sold by US manufacturers in 2015.
-Of these, the ATF estimates that approximately 343,000 were exported.
-In addition, the ATF also estimates that approximately 5 million firearms were imported in 2016.
+Based on the 2022 Annual Firearms Manufacturing and Export Report, upwards of 13 million guns of all kinds were produced and sold by US manufacturers in 2022.
+Of these, the ATF estimated that approximately 640,000 were exported.
+In addition, the ATF estimated that 6.8 million firearms were imported in 2016.

 How does US gun ownership compare to other countries?

-Based on the findings contained in the Small Arms Survey of 2018 on Global Firearms Holdings (consulted 7/12/19, Geneva, Small Arms Survey) civilian gun ownership in the US dramatically exceeds the rate of ownership in other countries as does the total number of guns.
+Based on the Small Arms Survey 2018 report on global firearms holdings, civilian gun ownership in the US dramatically exceeds the rate of ownership in other countries, as does the total number of guns.

 How many deaths each year in the US ARE related to guns?
-Note: This data includes gun-related suicides.
+Note: These data include gun-related suicides.

-What type of gun was involved in these deaths?
+What type of gun are involved in these deaths?

 What else do we know about gun violence in the US?

-Everytown For Gun Safety, a nonprofit dedicated to educating the public on gun violence, is the source of the following data as well as other relevant information:
+Everytown for Gun Safety, a nonprofit dedicated to educating the public on gun violence, is the source of the following data as well as other relevant information.
+The following chart indicates the relationship between various kinds of gun violence and the ages of those affected.

 What do we know about mass shooting deaths?

-The question of “mass shooting deaths” is challenged based on the fact that there is no generally agreed upon definition of “mass shooting.”
+The question of “mass shooting deaths” is complicated by the fact that there is no generally agreed upon definition of “mass shooting.”
 The most common definition is an act in which a single gunman kills at least four victims, generally in a single place, and generally indiscriminately.
-Using this definition, there have been approximately 111 such mass shootings in the US since 1982.
-If you include domestic or family violence, as does Everytown for Gun Safety, the number is 173 mass shootings between January 2009 and July 2017.
-57% of these were related to domestic or family violence.
+Using this definition, there were 152 mass shootings in the US between 1982 and July 2025.
+If you include domestic or family violence, as does Everytown for Gun Safety, there were 228 mass shootings between 2009 and 2020.
+53% of these were related to domestic or family violence.

-For your review, we have listed below a few of the largest mass shootings in our recent history:
+For your review, a few of the largest mass shootings in our recent history:

 Are there any identifiable trends in mass shootings in the US?